FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 Are fuel cards safer than credit cards?

 On the whole, fuel cards are much safer than traditional credit cards for fleet fuel purchases.
-Fuel cards are the best option for fleet owners since fuel cards have specific safety features such as unique driver IDs.
+Fuel cards are the best option for fleet owners since fuel cards have safety features like unique driver IDs.
 This feature means that a special code must be entered at the pump in order to purchase fuel.
 The increased safety features allow fleet owners to reduce fuel card fraud and track spending effectively.

 Prepaid fuel cards that help build credit